Graduate Program Frequently Asked Questions

 To contact individual professors whose work is of interest to you, follow the link to faculty interests on our departmental home page where emails and phone numbers are listed.

-For all other inquiries, contact Fred Myers, Director of Graduate Studies.
+For all other inquiries, contact Tejaswini Ganti, Director of Graduate Studies.